-The Mechanical and Aerospace Engineering Department has a number of experimental centers, facilities, and laboratories at which both fundamental and applied research is being conducted.
-More information is at https://www.mae.ucla.edu.
+The Mechanical and Aerospace Engineering department has a number of experimental centers, facilities, and laboratories at which both fundamental and applied research is being conducted.
+See the department website research tab for details.

 Active Materials Laboratory

 Gregory P. Carman, Director